ARTtwo50/imagizer_engine/README.md

 ## Usage

-1. In the class associated with the image invoke `mount_engine' method
+1.In the class associated with the image invoke `mount_engine' method

 This method takes a single parameter that defines an image prefix